Rabbi Shergill

+Early life

+Shergill was born to father who was a Sikh preacher and his mother was a college principal and also a Punjabi poet.
+He completed his schooling from Guru Harkrishan Public School, India Gate and graduation from University of Delhi.
+After college, he went for further studies at the Fore School of Management but dropped out a year later.

 Career

-After college Shergill formed a band named Kaffir.
+After completing his college, Shergill formed a band named Kaffir.
 The band played in some competitions and college festivals before parting ways.
 Shergill initially composed jingles for advertisement agencies such as Yamaha RX-T motorbikes and Times FM.
 He had an unsuccessful stint with Sony Music and Tehelka before finally releasing his debut album Rabbi in 2004 under Phat Phish Records.
-Relying on word-of-mouth publicity and a music video, he had a chart topper song "Bulla Ki Jaana".
-Most of the songs in the album were composed and written by Shergill himself except for "Bulla ki Jana" based on the Kafi poem written by the Punjabi Sufi saint Bulleh Shah.
+Relying on word-of-mouth publicity and a music video, he had a chart topper song "Bullah Ki Jaana".
+Most of the songs in the album were composed and written by Shergill himself except for "Bullah Ki Jaana" based on the Kafi poem written by the Punjabi Sufi saint Bulleh Shah.
 "Heer" from "Heer" by Waris Shah and "Ishtihar" by Shiv Kumar Batalvi.
-Shergill had one song "Dilli" in the Hindi movie, Delhii Heights.
+Shergill had one song, "Dilli" which was used in the Hindi movie, Delhii Heights.